michelelagreca/Twitter-API-Tutorial/README.md

     pip install python-twitter

 ## Authentication
 In order to use the python-twitter API client, you first need to acquire a set of application tokens.
-These will be your consumer_key and consumer_secret, which get passed to twitter.Api() when starting your application [4].
+These will be your consumer_key and consumer_secret, which get passed to ``twitter.Api()`` when starting your application [4].
 To get these key, creating an App is necessary.
-After that, go in that App and click the 'Keys and tokens' section to get the keys.<br>
+After that, go in that App and click the __Keys and tokens__ section to get the keys.<br>

-Then, open a Python file, import twitter and call the function twitter.Api(), passing the keys
+Then, open a Python file, import twitter and call the function ``twitter.Api()``, passing the keys

     import twitter
     api = twitter.Api(consumer_key=[consumer key],